 Strongest link yet between nitrites and cancer - but ‘not all processed meat has same risk’

-Dr Brian Green, Dr William Crowe and Professor Chris Elliott OBE, all from the School of Biological Sciences and IGFS, reviewed existing peer-reviewed literature on the relationship between processed meat and the development of bowel, colon and rectal cancers.
+Dr Brian Green, Dr William Crowe and Professor Chris Elliott OBE, all from the Institute for Global Food Security (IGFS) at Queen’s, reviewed existing peer-reviewed literature on the relationship between processed meat and the development of bowel, colon and rectal cancers.
 The results of their meta-analysis have been published in the high-impact journal Nutrients.

 They found that not all processed meats carry the same level of cancer risk.
 They initially reviewed all recent, English-language studies into consumption of processed meat and cancer risk and found the results inconclusive – around half the studies evidenced a link with colorectal cancer (CRC).
 This explains the appearance of contradictory claims in the media in recent years.